p2pu/course-in-a-box/modules/community/_posts/2000-01-03-resources.markdown

 # Other People’s Good Ideas

+## Why is Community Important?

+<script async class="speakerdeck-embed" data-id="ee0c521029ab0132958f166834114127" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

+For a presentation at the Interactive Telecommunications Program at NYU, we asked the students:
+- How do you learn best?
+- Describe a time you learned something new.

+From there we look at ways to build technologies that reflect how we learn best--via learning projects and helping each other.

 ## Why Social Learning?
 >We found that learners studied over 2x as many questions when they were in a group study session as when they were alone.
 This was important because we wanted to make sure that studying with others wasn’t just making people slower to answer questions.
 But learners study more than twice as many questions, on average, when in group study than when they study alone.